 When to Contact a Medical Professional

 Contact your provider for an appointment if you have symptoms of syphilis.

-Also contact your provider, or get screened in an STI clinic if you have:
+Also contact your provider or get screened at an STI clinic if you have:

 - Had intimate contact with a person who has syphilis or any other STI

 - Engaged in any high-risk sexual practices, including having multiple or unknown partners or using intravenous drugs

 If you are sexually active, practice safer sex and always use a condom.

 All pregnant women should be screened for syphilis.